TheRealMoeid/media-download-telegram-bot/README.md

 The bot cannot create a quality that Instagram did not provide.

+Instagram content sometimes requires authentication to extract reliably.
+Phase 1 uses **anonymous `yt-dlp` extraction only**; the architecture leaves room for optional cookie/session-based authentication in a later phase.
+Any such credentials would be handled as configuration/secrets (via `.env`), never hardcoded or echoed back to users.

 ### YouTube

-The bot should inspect the actual formats available for the specific video and show the user the available quality choices.
+The bot inspects the actual formats available for the specific video and shows the user the available quality choices.

 ```text
 YouTube URL